-However, cases involving national patents and utility models will still belong under the national courts.
+However, cases involving national patents and utility models still belong under the national courts.

 In addition, the UPC Agreement will allow certain types of decisions made by the European Patent Office in Munich concerning its administration of the unitary patent to be reviewed by the UPC.

-Patent holders will benefit from the system in that it will be easier to enforce patents all over Europe.
-The downside for patent holders is that it will also be easier to revoke patents with effect for all countries where they apply.
+Patent holders will benefit from the system in that it is now easier to enforce patents all over Europe.
+The downside for patent holders is that it is also easier to revoke patents with effect for all countries where they apply.

 The UPC was established by the UPC Agreement.
 Annex 1 to the UPC Agreement is the Statute of the UPC.
 The UPC Agreement lays down a general framework for the UPC and its organisation.
 It is left to the UPC itself to lay down its own Rules of Procedure.

-The cases of the central division will be allocated between the sections as follows: The London section will deal with cases concerning human necessities (medicine) as well as chemistry and metallurgy.
-The Munich section will deal with cases concerning mechanical engineering, lighting, heating, weapons, and blasting, and the rest of the cases – e.g. cases concerning fixed constructions – will be dealt with by the Paris section.
+The cases of the central division are allocated between the sections as follows: The Milan section will deal with cases concerning human necessities (medicine) as well as chemistry and metallurgy.
+However, the Milan section will not deal with cases about supplementary protection certificates, as the Paris section will deal with these cases instead.
+The Munich section deals with cases concerning mechanical engineering, lighting, heating, weapons, and blasting, as well as some cases on pharmaceutical patents, and the Paris section deals with the rest of the cases – e.g. cases concerning fixed constructions.
+The central division in Paris will also deal with the cases that are supposed to go to the Milan section until this section is up and running.

 Local divisions will be set up in a member state on request.
 If more than 100 patent actions have been brought in a member state per year, it may request an additional local division for each one hundred such actions, subject to a maximum of four divisions.